jennyj2012/pinflix-app/README.md

 #PINFLIX

 Welcome to [PinFlix](http://www.pinflixapp.com), a movie discovery site that lets you find and group movies into boards.
-Pinflix is a clone of [Pinterest](https://www.pinterest.com) and built using flux-architecture.

 [![Pinterest](./docs/wireframes/wireframe_images/pinflix.jpg)](http://www.pinflixapp.com)

 ##OVERVIEW
-Users can create an account and Log in/ Log out or use the guest account.
-The home page features a view a feed of movie.
-Users can then search for movies, boards, or comments that match their interests.
-They can create movie pins and boards for different categories, then pin their movie pins to their boards or repin other movie pins to their boards.
-Like pinterest, users can add comments, and view comments on a movie pin.
+Pinflix is a clone of [Pinterest](https://www.pinterest.com) and built using flux-architecture.
+* The home page features movie pins.
+Users can search pins, boards, or comments.
+* Users can add comments to pins and create, read, update, and delete boards.
+* Users can create pins by uploading an image, providing a url, or re-pinning an existing movie pin to a board.
+* Authentication system for user sign in and sign up.
+* Dynamic update of boards, pins and comments
+* Navigation to new pages by updates in the url location hash

 ##FEATURES
 * Dynamically responds to window resize, animating the grid layout
 * Integrates RESTful operations into React lifecycle components upon page refresh
 * Improves user search experience with categorized pg_search results
 * Uses paperclip to store and upload images via Amazon Web Services S3
-* Dynamic response to url changes

-##TECHNOLOGIES
+##FRAMEWORKS
+* Rails
+* React.js
+*
+##LIBRARIES AND TECHNOLOGIES
-* Reactjs
+* Flux Architecture
 * React Router
 * React Masonry
+* JQuery
-* Flux
+* BCrypt
 * Paperclip
 * AWS S3
 * pg_search
 * PostgreSQL
-* Babel
+* Babel (JSX)
 * Webpack

+##LANGUAGES
+* Ruby
+* Javascript
+* HTML
+* CSS

 ###SYSTEM INFO
 Ruby version 2.3.0